 June 23, 2020.
-Riverside, California – an hour’s drive from Los Angeles.
-A makeshift emergency room without air-conditioning inside Parkview Community Hospital – a small-volume hospital that served mostly nursing home patients before the coronavirus pandemic.
+Riverside, California.
+A makeshift emergency room without air-conditioning inside the small Parkview Community Hospital serving mostly nursing home patients before the pandemic.

-Alvarado was caring for a patient with coronavirus whose blood pressure and oxygenation were “textbook-perfect at the start of my shift,” she said.
+Alvarado was caring for a patient with the novel coronavirus whose blood pressure and oxygenation were “textbook-perfect at the start of my shift,” she said.

 But, “something about her overall presentation did not sit well with me,” Alvarado recalled.

-After taking a lunch break, Alvarado returned and checked the patient’s cardiac monitor – to devastating results.
+She later checked the patient’s cardiac monitor to devastating results.

-Alvarado phoned her pastor, then decided – for the first time in her career – to serve as a “vessel for giving the last rites” while the pastor delivered words of prayer over speakerphone as she held her dying patient’s hand.
+Alvarado phoned her pastor, then — for the first time in her career — served as a “vessel for giving the last rites” while the pastor prayed over speakerphone as she held her dying patient’s hand.

-“Throughout my conversations with her (the patient), I paid attention to her steadfast faith, her gratitude,” Alvarado said.
+“Throughout my conversations with (my patient), I paid attention to her steadfast faith, her gratitude,” Alvarado said.
 “I noticed how she always said to me, ‘Dios te bendiga, mija (God bless you, my daughter),’ for just a simple cup of water.”